Roseate tern: Taxonomy

 The tropical forms S. d. korustes and S. d. bangsi are resident breeders from east Africa across the Indian Ocean to Japan.
 They have more red on the bill.
 The long-billed and short-winged S. d. gracilis breeds in Australia and New Caledonia.
 The north-western Indian Ocean holds populations of S. d. arideensis.
-Some authors suggest that only three races arideensis, gracilis and nominate dougallii should be retained.
+Some authors suggest that only three subspecies, nominate S. d. dougallii, S. d. arideensis, and S. d. gracilis, should be retained.

 Description

 This is a small-medium tern, 33–36 cm long with a 67–76 cm wingspan, which can be confused with the common tern, Arctic tern, and the larger, but similarly plumaged, Sandwich tern.
-The roseate tern's thin sharp bill is black, with a red base which develops through the breeding season, and is more extensive in the tropical and southern hemisphere races.
+The thin sharp bill is black, with a red base which develops through the breeding season, and is more extensive (to fully red) in the tropical and southern hemisphere subspecies.
 It is shorter-winged and has faster wing beats than common or Arctic tern.
 The upper wings are pale grey and its under parts white, and this tern looks very pale in flight, like a small Sandwich tern, although the outermost primary flight feathers darken during the summer.
 The adults have very long, flexible tail streamers and orange-red legs.
 In summer, the underparts of adults take on the pinkish tinge which gives this bird its name.